chiphwang1/helm-oci-django-atp/README.md

-## Requirements to connect a Django Web Framework to an Autonomous Database.
+## Requirements to connect Django Web Framework to an Autonomous Database.

 **These steps are automated in this Helm Chart.
 This is to provide guidance to attach your Django applications to an Autonomous Database when creating your container images**.